pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 Next, we need to download wordpress and unzip it along the path /var/www/.
 For convenience, we will make this a working path with the `WORKDIR` dockerfile commmand.

-After assigning a working directory, we downloaded the latest version of wordpress with wget, unzipped it, and deleted all the source files.
+After assigning a working directory, we download the latest version of wordpress with wget, unzipp it, and delete all the source files.

 After downloading wordpress, we will copy and execute our configuration file, which we will create in the fourth step.
-After completing it, we will force it to self-file using rm.
-Well, we will give all users the rights to the wp-conten folder so that our CMS can download themes, plugins, save images and other files.
+Then we will delete this script and give full permissions to the wp-conten folder so that our CMS can download themes, plugins, save images and other files.

 Finally, expose the port and set CMD to run our installed php-fpm **(attention! the version must match the installed one!)**